ziccardi/rhsso-mas-cluster/README.md

 * The AWS access key secret.
 This can be specified either by setting the `AWS_ACCESS_KEY_SECRET` environment variable or by specifying the `-s|--aws-access-key-secret` parameter.

+Finally, if you want RH-SSO to be deployed as soon as the cluster is ready, pass the `-d|--deploy-rh-sso <namespace>` parameter.

 If any of the required parameter is not specified, the script prompt for a value.

 An example invocation could be: